Continuing Education Activity

 - Active: PCV is considered active if there is evidence of any of the following: vision loss of 5 or more letters, OCT/FFA/ICGA evidence of activity- subretinal or intraretinal fluid, pigment epithelial detachment, subretinal hemorrhage, or fluorescein leakage.
 Active lesions are further classified as:

 Indocyanine green angiography (ICGA) is a preferred imaging modality compared to fundus fluorescein angiography (FFA) for PCV because indocyanine green dye absorbs and emits near-infrared light that penetrates RPE, leading to a better imaging of choroidal structures.
 Moreover, unlike fluorescein dye, ICG doesn't leak from choriocapillaris, so choroidal lesions are less obscured.
-ICGA is a gold-standard for diagnosing PCV and differentiating it from retinal angiomatous proliferation and typical AMD.
+ICGA is the gold standard for diagnosing PCV and differentiating it from retinal angiomatous proliferation and typical AMD.

 FFA must be performed at the initial presentation to identify leakage from the abnormal vascular network.
 Leakage on FFA is a sign of disease activity.
 Fluorescein angiography has a limited role in diagnosing polyps.
 Moreover, it overestimates the lesion size, compared to ICGA, if a PED is present along the edge of the lesion because, in FFA, PED appears hyperfluorescent.